xialab2016/promote_circos/README.md

 ## View the Visualization

-Visit https://[your-github-username].github.io/circos-plot/ to see the interactive visualization.
+Visit https://xialab2016.github.io/promote_circos/ to see the interactive visualization